alecramsay/pg/docs/_pages/pages/NC.markdown

 - County-district splitting can be minimized (14 &#x2192; 90) at the expense of some competitiveness (56 &#x2192; 28).

 Those are the policy tradeoffs.
-An average of 62% of population-weighted precincts assignments are shared between notable maps and the baseline.
+An average of 62% of population-weighted precincts assignments are shared between a notable map and the baseline.

 The official map was ordered by the NC Supreme Court and challenged in Moore v.
 Harper.
 Relative to the baseline map,